SyntaxeQL/syntaxe/README.md

   Not Null
   <br/>
   <br/>
-  Checks if data value is not null
+  Checks if data value is not null, undefined or an empty string
 </td>
 <td align="left">